weiju/ratr0-utils/docs/tile_format.rst

 Immediately following the palette data is the image data encoding as *depth* planes.
 This data is of the size *((width * height * depth) / 8)* bytes.
+If bit 3 of flags is set, there will be an additional plane containing the mask data, which is a bitwise "OR" of all the image bit planes